 10) I am sorry.
 Please forgive me.
 Thank you.
 I love you.
 This is a Hawaiian mantra (Ho’oponopono) that clears feelings of guilt and resentment we have toward someone (or even an organization) as well as the energy of guilt within us.

 If you had done something wrong that hurt someone or you’ve been wronged but do not wish to carry that energy forward (it reduces our manifesting power!), this is a great one to repeat.
 I like putting my hand on my heart to solidify my intention.
 You may get tears, let them come.
 It’s part of the healing and letting go.
 Let them cleanse you.
 Even though the original procedure is a long ceremony done with a witness (preferably with a healer), the short version of this healing tradition can start opening the gates of forgiveness.

 11) The roads are clear and the doors are open.
 This one came to me during one of my meditations.
 I pictured open doors and clear roads in my mind.
-It felt really good, positive, and freeing.
+Visualize yourself walking through those open door.
 Imagine a cool, minty breeze on your body as you say this.
 It speeds it up.

 12) Om (aum).
 This is probably the most popular one we all know.
-I have to tell you when you build a relationship with this sound, you can use it to clear crystals, rooms, your energetic body and charge possibilities with it.
+When you build a relationship with this sound, you can use it to clear crystals, rooms, your energetic body, and charge possibilities with it.
 It is a great chakra-balancer.
-When I say this one, I imagine it sending healing vibrations to every corner of my body and re-calibrating my chakras.
+When I say this one, I imagine it sending healing vibrations to every crevice of my body and re-calibrating my chakras.
 It is an overall sweep or a single razor-precision self-healing tool.
 Whichever way you choose to use it.